Skip to content

 Licensed Dietitian-Nutritionist

 A licensed dietitian-nutritionist is a credentialed healthcare professional – either a registered dietitian (RD) or a certified nutrition specialist (CNS) – who is qualified to utilize an evidence-based nutritional approach to healthcare.
-Only an RD or CNS can order therapeutic diets for patients in a hospital setting.

 Core academic requirements for both the RD and CNS credential are the same and include food and nutrition science, anatomy and physiology, lifespan nutrition, organic chemistry, nutritional biochemistry, and pathophysiology.